Sunday, December 31, 2006

 He's promised me a cut of several million dollars if I help him in some unspecified way to move the money to the U.S.

-I'm embarrassed to say I believed he was a scam artist, but now I know he was telling the truth when he said his poisoned father bequeathed him a bunch of money and told him to flee to the States and, get a college education.
+I'm embarrassed to say I believed he was a scam artist, but now I know he was telling the truth when he said his poisoned father bequeathed him a bunch of money and told him to flee to the States and,

 Why do I believe?
 Because today he e-mailed me this: